 The Spine Institute, in partnership with the Orthopedic Stem Cell Institute and SpineSmith®/Celling Technologies, uses mesenchymal adult stem cells that function to repair and replace damaged tissue.
 These stem cells are autologous – they are taken from an adult patient and returned to that same patient in a concentrated form to the damaged area in a 30-minute procedure.
 This type of adult stem cell therapy does not require FDA approval to administer.

 For more information on Adult Stem Cell Therapy and the Orthopedic Stem Cell Institute, visit www.OrthopedicStemCellInstitute.com.

 Mesoblast, a leader in adult stem cell product research, has developed a process to immunoselect the mesenchymal precursor cells (stem cells) from adult bone marrow mononuclear cells and then expand these stem cells in culture to produce allogenic MPCs (NeoFuse™).
 These expanded stem cells have been shown to retain the mesenchymal cell capacity for differentiation into bone, cartilage, and adipose tissue in-vitro and to regenerate bone in-vivo.

-If you are interested in participating in a stem cell research study, please contact our research coordinator.
+If you are interested in participating in a stem cell research study fill out the form here.

 21 Spine Surgeons Researching Stem Cell Treatments (Dr. Pettine is included.)